Increasing Your Influence in the Workplace

 Charisma is a collection of traits and behaviors that make you appeal to other people.
 The word comes from the Greek word "charis," which means "grace" or "gift."

-A person who is charismatic is exceptionally engaging, likeable, trustworthy, and, in many cases, a bit "magical."
-Larger-than-life personalities like Marilyn Monroe, Martin Luther King, Jr., Oprah Winfrey, and Sir Richard Branson have all been known for their charismatic personalities.
+A person who is charismatic is exceptionally engaging, likable, trustworthy, and, in many cases, a bit "magical."
+Larger-than-life personalities like Marilyn Monroe, Martin Luther King, Jr, Oprah Winfrey, and Sir Richard Branson have all been known for their charismatic personalities.

 People with charisma are assertive, confident, inspiring, and warm.
 They make a point of listening to others, and they have an innate grace that often stops people in their tracks.

-As such, it's great to be charismatic in business, even if you are not in a leadership role.
+As such, it's great to be charismatic in business, even if you're not in a leadership role.
 When you have charisma, people want to work with you.
 They're drawn to your ideas, they trust your opinion, and they're more likely to be influenced by you.

 With that in mind, remember that charisma can be misused.
 Don't use it to manipulate others into doing something that is against their interests.

 Charisma is nothing more than a set of traits and behaviors that, when put together, turn you into a magnetic, engaging personality.
 Plenty of research shows that you can learn and perfect these traits.

-For instance, studies have shown that leaders who are willing to endure hardship are seen as more charismatic by their teams, and people who have a positive outlook are more likely to have charisma.
-Also, what people choose to say can affect how charismatic they are.
+For instance, studies have shown that leaders who are willing to endure hardship are seen as more charismatic by their teams.
+And people who have a positive outlook are more likely to have charisma.

-A common misconception about charisma is that it is closely linked with physical attractiveness.
+A common misconception about charisma is that it's closely linked with physical attractiveness.
 Although this can help you to be liked in some situations, it's certainly not a requirement for being charismatic.

 Ultimately, beauty is only skin deep.
 Your actions and beliefs can matter far more to thoughtful people than how you look.

 It takes time and effort to develop charisma, so pay attention to several areas.
 Look at developing charisma as a personal journey, and focus on one area at a time.

 Let's look at these areas in turn: